Birmingham St George's F.C.: Colours

 The club's first colours were black shirts with a red dragon; these were changed in the early 1880s to white shirts, with a black Maltese cross badge, and black shorts.
 For the first match at the Bellefield ground, in the 1885–86 season, the club adopted maroon and pale blue striped jerseys.

-In 1888, Harry Mitchell ordered a new set of white shirts with black collars, with the badge replaced by a depiction of St George slaying the dragon, and a set of the colours reversed for a change kit.
+The club was wearing white jerseys and black knickers in 1887–88, with a red change jersey.
+In 1888, Harry Mitchell ordered a new set of white shirts with black collars, with the new badge of a depiction of St George slaying the dragon, and a set of the colours reversed for a change kit.

 The works brewery side played in dark and light blue hoops.